Thenuka09/FastAPI_Application/README.md

 ## Deployment to Render

 - Created a Render account by using Git hub authentications.
-- Connected GitHub repository called "FastAPI Application"
+- Connected GitHub repository called "Heart Disease Prediction API with 100% Accuracy"
 - Finally deployee the GitHub repository to Render Cloud.

   **Visit to the API:**